Vortical waves in a quantum fluid with vector, axial, and helical charges. I. Non-dissipative transport: Hydrodynamic waves at high temperature

 From the above equation, we obtain

 leading to the following extension of Eq.~\eqref{eq_v_HVW_leading} for the velocity of the helical vortical wave:

 We see that at finite axial chemical potential $\mu_A$, the angular velocity $\omega^\pm_h$ receives a non-reciprocal contribution that distinguishes between the helical vortical waves propagating along and opposite to the direction of vorticity.
+The non-reciprocal behaviour for the HVW that emerges in the presence of a finite axial chemical potential has not been reported before in the literature.

 Let us now consider the relation between the fluctuation amplitudes.
 Employing a high-temperature expansion similar to that in Eq.~\eqref{eq:largeT_vexp},